Operation Carthage: Raid

 The attacking force consisted of RAF de Havilland Mosquito F.B.VI fighter-bombers of No. 140 Wing RAF (comprising No. 21 Squadron RAF, No. 464 Squadron RAAF, and No. 487 Squadron RNZAF).
 The aircraft flew in three waves of six aircraft, with two reconnaissance Mosquito B.IVs from the Royal Air Force Film Production Unit to record the results of the attack.
 Thirty RAF Mustang fighters gave air cover from German aircraft and these also attacked anti-aircraft guns during the raid.

 The force left RAF Fersfield in Norfolk in the morning and it reached Copenhagen after 11:00.
-The raid was carried out at rooftop level and during the first attack, a Mosquito hit a lamp post, damaging its wing and the aircraft crashed into the Jeanne d'Arc School, about 1.5 km from the target, setting it on fire.
-Several bombers in the second and third wave attacked the burning school, believing it was the burning Shelhaus target.
+The raid was carried out at rooftop level and during the first attack, a Mosquito hit a lamp post, damaging its wing and the aircraft crashed into garages near the Jeanne d'Arc School, about 1.5 km from the target, setting them on fire.
+2 bombers in the second and all but one in the third wave attacked the garages with conventional and napalm, believing it was the burning Shellhus target.
+The napalm set fire to the neighbourhood and the conventional bombs destroyed a portion of the school.
+A rescue effort to rescue the trapped children before the fire reached the school was partially successful.